Annoyed by algae and want to get rid of it for good?

 How to Get Rid of Black Beard Algae

-Try testing the dissolved CO2 levels in your aquarium.
-If they’re low, increase the amount of CO2 as it will stimulate your plant’s growth–helping them out-compete the algae for resources.
+You can also try testing the dissolved CO2 levels in your aquarium.
+If they’re low, increase the amount of CO2 as it will stimulate your plant’s growth, helping them to out-compete the algae for resources.

 Black Beard Algae Eaters